localvoid/ivi/documentation/general/virtual-dom.md

 Children property can be any basic object like string or number, single VNode or a recursive array of VNodes with basic objects and null values.
 It will automatically normalize recursive lists by flattening, filtering out null values and replacing basic objects with text nodes.

-`trackByKeyChildren` should be used when children shape is changing.
-Children shape is changing when children nodes are moved, inserted or removed.
-When this is happedning it is important to preserve internal state for all children and we need to correctly identify which nodes has been moved, inserted or removed.
-To do this we need to uniquely identify each children node, and the most flexible way to do this is to use key properties.
-Key property can be assigned for all virtual nodes with a `key(key: any)` method.

-For special use cases when parts of children list doesn't change shape at the beginning and at the end of the children list, we can just ignore keys.
-Syncing algorithm that tracks children will skip nodes without keys at the beginning and at the end of the children list.

 `unsafeHTML` is used to specify `innerHTML`, it is named unsafe because it doesn't provide any XSS protection, HTML string specified in `html` parameter will be directly injected into the element.